Poplarville, Mississippi

-Poplarville is a city in Pearl River County, Mississippi, United States.
+Poplarville is a city and the county seat of Pearl River County, Mississippi, United States.
 As of the 2010 census, the city population was 2,894.
-It is the county seat of Pearl River County.
 It hosts an annual Blueberry Jubilee, which includes rides, craft vendors and rodeos.

 History

 Poplarville was named for Poplar Jim Smith, the original owner of the town site.

-In 1959, Mack Charles Parker, an African-American accused of rape, was abducted from the Pearl River County jail in Poplarville by a mob and shot to death.
-Despite confessions, no charges were filed against anyone.
-The mayor of Poplarville told a New York Times reporter, "You couldn't convict the guilty parties if you had a sound film of the lynching."
-It was the fourth lynching in Poplarville since the Civil War.
-The case focused national attention on the persistence of lynching in the South and helped accelerate the American Civil Rights Movement.
+Four lynchings have been committed in Poplarville since the Civil War.
+The most recent occurred in 1959 when Mack Charles Parker, an African-American accused of rape, was abducted from the Pearl River County jail in Poplarville by a mob and shot to death.
+No charges were filed against anyone.

-On August 29, 2005, Hurricane Katrina inflicted heavy damage on the small town.
-The storm's most powerful, unofficially recorded gust of wind was reported at Pearl River Community College, at 135 mi/h.
-On September 2, 2005, the 1st Battalion, 134th Field Artillery (Ohio Army National Guard) arrived at the National Guard armory in Poplarville to assist the community and Pearl River County in recovery efforts in the wake of Hurricane Katrina.
+On August 29, 2005, Hurricane Katrina inflicted damage on Poplarville, with storm's most powerful, unofficially recorded gust of wind reported at Pearl River Community College, at 135 mi/h.
+On September 2, 2005, Ohio Army National Guard arrived in Poplarville to assist with recovery.
 Initial efforts were the security of banks, pharmacies and gas stations as well as initial responses to rural emergencies.
 The unit stayed for three weeks ultimately checking on every family and structure in the county.
-On September 5, 2005, Poplarville played host to a visit by George W. Bush, Laura Bush, and Governor Haley Barbour to Pearl River Community College in the aftermath of Hurricane Katrina.
+On September 5, 2005, George W. Bush, Laura Bush, and Governor Haley Barbour visited Pearl River Community College in the aftermath of Hurricane Katrina.

-On December 21, 2006, an early morning fire destroyed three downtown buildings.

 On March 25, 2014 citizens voted to allow for beer and wine sales.
 The final vote count was 361 votes for the measure and 149 against.